mraniki/tt/README.md

 - Support DEX limit order if supported like dydx

 ### v1.4
-- Update the start logic to build the db to simplify the start
 - create / modify db via bot command

 ### v1.5